Sample Pretrial Statement

 Stick the Facts (Save the Fire)

-The statement of facts is not a closing argument.
+The statement of facts in a pretrial statement is not a closing argument.
 It is a test of your discipline.
 Be specific, chronological, and neutral in tone.
 Judges use this section to gauge your credibility and clarity.
 Resist the urge to editorialize, as hard as they can be when you are all worked up in advocacy mode.
 Focus on key facts that matter: timing, warnings, conduct, and injuries.
 Let the strength of your case speak for itself.
 Do not turn this into a position paper.
 Show that you can distill the story without embellishment.

 Frame the Issues Legally and Practically